Searching Latent Program Spaces: Latent Program Network (LPN)

-Since the decoder is a differentiable neural network, its log-likelihood $\log p_\theta(y|x, z)$ is also differentiable with respect to $z$ and one can use first-order methods like gradient-ascent to efficiently search through the latent space for a solution to the latent optimization problem (equation~\ref{eq:latent_optimization_problem}).
-Figure~\ref{fig:gradient_field} shows the gradient field and the landscape of the decoder log-likelihood of a 2D latent space and displays how gradient-ascent can be performed to find a local optimum in the latent space.
+\paragraph{Gradient Ascent.} Since the decoder is a differentiable neural network, its log-likelihood $\log p_\theta(y|x, z)$ is also differentiable with respect to $z$ and one can use first-order methods like gradient-ascent to efficiently search through the latent space for a solution to the latent optimization problem (equation~\ref{eq:latent_optimization_problem}, see \cref{appendix:latent-optimization} for a visualization of a 2D latent space trained on grid patterns).
 This visualization highlights that only a small portion of the latent space can explain all the input-output pairs, corresponding to high decoding likelihood.
 Notably, poor initialization can lead the search to converge to different local minima, highlighting the importance of amortized inference from the encoder.
+We initialize $z_0'$ as the mean of all the pair latents sampled from the encoder, and refine it iteratively as follows:

-The series $(z_k)_{k \in [1, K]}$ should exhibit increasing decoding likelihood if the step size $\alpha$ is small enough.
-In practice, we generate the output with the best latent found during the gradient ascent algorithm, which may not always be the one that is obtained after taking the last gradient step ($z_K$).
+The series $(z'_k)_{k \in [1, K]}$ should exhibit increasing decoding likelihood if the step size $\alpha$ is small enough.
+In practice, we generate the output with the best latent found during the gradient ascent algorithm, which may not always be the one that is obtained after taking the last gradient step ($z'_K$).